jonnonz1/nz-statute-book/acts/public/1987/parental-leave-and-employment-protection-act-1987.md

     (i) the date the person commences parental leave; and (ii) the date of confinement; and
   (b) in any other case, on the date on which the person becomes the primary carer in respect of the child.
-(2) Despite subsection (1),—
+(2) However,—
-  (a) an employee who takes a period of paid leave at the start of his or her parental leave period may elect to start his or her parental leave payment period on the day after the date on which that period of paid leave ends:
+  (a) if a person becomes entitled to a preterm baby payment under section 71DA(1) before their parental leave payment period has begun, the period in relation to which the parental leave payment is payable to the person in respect of the child begins on the earlier of—
-  (b) if a person becomes entitled to a preterm baby payment under section 71DA(1) and that person’s parental leave payment period has not begun, subsection (3) applies instead of subsection (1).
+    (i) the date on which the person commences parental leave:
-(3) If this subsection applies, the period in relation to which a parental leave payment is payable to the person in respect of the child does not begin until the earlier of—
+    (ii) the original expected date of delivery had the child not been born prematurely:
-  (a) the date the person commences parental leave; and (b) the original expected date of delivery, had the child not been born prematurely.
+  (b) if a person is a primary carer under section 7(1)﻿(b)﻿(iii), the parental leave payment period begins on the date that the person designates, which must be, or be within a reasonable period after, the date on which the person becomes the primary carer in respect of the child:
-(4) Despite subsections (1) to (3), in the case of a person who is a primary carer under section 7(1)﻿(b)﻿(iii), the parental leave payment period begins,—
+  (c) if a person is the primary carer under section 7(1)﻿(c), the parental leave payment period begins on the day after the date on which the person stops working as an eligible employee or an eligible self-employed person, which must be, or be within a reasonable period after, the date on which the person becomes the primary carer in respect of the child.
-  (a) if the person is an employee who takes a period of paid leave at the start of his or her parental leave period, on the day after the date on which that period of paid leave ends, if the person so elects; and
+(3) Despite subsections (1) and (2), an employee who takes a period of paid leave at the start of his or her parental leave period may elect to start his or her parental leave payment period on the day after the date on which that period of paid leave ends.
-  (b) otherwise, on the date that the person designates, which must be on, or within a reasonable period after, the date on which the person becomes the primary carer in respect of the child.
+(4)

 ### 71L End of parental leave payment
 (1) A parental leave payment is payable to a person in respect of a child for a period that ends on the earlier of—